What is SQL Server Management Studio (SSMS)?

 The New Database page opens.
 This is where we name the database, select the owner and set options including the MSSQL compatibility level.
 Once we are done, we click OK to create the database with the options we have selected.

-Managing Security in SSMS Object Explorer
+Managing Security in SQL Server Management Studio (SSMS) Object Explorer

 Let’s create a Login…expand Security to see the available objects.
 Expand Logins to see the current list of logins.
 Right-click Logins and choose New Login…